frextrite/100-Days-of-ML-Code/LOG.md

 ## Day 11: August 4, 2018

-**Today's Progress** :Read few articles and watched videos on RNN.
+**Today's Progress** : Read few articles and watched videos on RNN.
 Grasped the basic idea behind RNNs but still need to figure out its inner workings.

 **Thoughts** : Time to read papers/more articles related to RNN and its implementation.

+## Day 12: August 5, 2018

+**Today's Progress** : Reading MSCOCO Dataset Paper.
+Read few more articles on RNN and NLP.
+Preping for a huge project coming up ahead.